adarshm9031/Logistic-Regression---Cat-no-Cat-detection/README.md

-# Logistic-Regression---Cat-no-Cat-detection
+# Week 2 Exercises

-Detect and improve accuracy of Logistic Regression to detect Cats
+Exercises completed during the second week of the course:
+* Python Basics with numpy (optional)
+* Logistic Regression with a Neural Network mindset